 swimming pool.
 Once it is done, turn on the water pump to mix properly in the pool.

 - The second way is to pour the acid near the return jets and let the water pump do the rest of the work.

-These are a few tricks that help you to restore the pH level of the pool.
+These are a few tricks that help you to lower the PH level of the pool.
 Balancing the pool’s pH can help prevent skin damage, eye irritation, and many more.
-Moreover, pH balance can further help prevent the pipelines’ blockage, which is difficult to clean.

 Herbert is a swimming enthusiast.
 Started career working as a lifeguard, and in pool maintenance.
 He loves to share his experience and recommendation on this blog.